 1. A short biographical statement/CV in two pages or less, on the nominee that includes name, current mailing address, current phone and email, information on advanced professional degrees or specialty degrees geared towards education and training.

 2. A Letter of Nomination, in one thousand words or less, providing a detailed description of the nominee’s unique contributions to education and training in neuroimaging.
 Use specific examples and data to support your nomination.
 Note we are looking for a text-based description demonstrating how contributions support education and training and not simply a resume of lifetime achievements or positions held.
-Click here to upload.
-Deadline is November 12, 2018.
+Award Nomination Submission has closed.

 Nominations will be evaluated with the final selection made by the OHBM Council.
 The recipient will be notified in February 2019.